 Research on improvement has huge potential to shed light on how sustainable and replicable improvements to the quality of patient care can be made in the NHS more quickly.

-The Health Foundation is building on its investment in the field since 2010 to establish an improvement research institute that will develop evidence on a massive scale across the NHS about what works to improve patient care.
+The Health Foundation is building on its investment in the field since 2010 by establishing an improvement research institute that will develop evidence on a massive scale across the NHS about what works to improve patient care.

-The University of Cambridge has been chosen as the institute’s home following a 9-month UK-wide selection process.
+In 2017 the University of Cambridge was chosen as THIS Institute’s (The Healthcare Improvement Studies Institute) home following a 9-month UK-wide selection process.
 The Health Foundation will fund the institute in the region of £40m over 10 years to support its set-up and development, with the aim that it will ultimately become self-sustaining.

 What is improvement research?